How to throw a frugal kids’ birthday party

-The earlier you start planning your party, the easier it will be to stay on budget and to get everything completed before your party guests show up.
+The earlier you start planning your party, the easier it will be to stay on budget and to get everything completed before your party guests to show up.

 I like to start planning our parties at least 2 months before the actual event.
 I do a bit of light planning for the first month and then send out invitations and do the bulk of the work in the second month.